jasonb17/Docm-Obfuscator/README.md

 ## Further Notes

+Sangfor Engine Zero was the only antivirus to detect files obfuscated with File Buffer Collapsing combined with another technique.
+However, Sangfor was not among the 8 vendors that detected the "Ghost File" technique; thus all the provided vendors can be bypassed with one or a combination of the included techniques.

 As referenced in the blog post, these techniques will result in 2 error messages upon opening the obfuscated file.
 Both messages must be accepted
 ("Yes" and "Open") for the macro to trigger.

 Error 1

 ![alt text](https://github.com/jasonb17/docm_obfuscator/blob/main/images/error1.png?raw=true)

 Error 2

 ![alt text](https://github.com/jasonb17/docm_obfuscator/blob/main/images/error2.png?raw=true)

 Interestingly, if a slightly different and equally functional Powershell command is used within the VBA macro, only Error 1 is triggered.